w-k-s/Salesforce-Loyalty-Experiment/README.md

 - **Loyalty Partners**: A loyalty partner is a company that either expands or enhances the loyalty eco-system.

-    For example; car rental companies could partner with a frequent flyer programme so that you earn miles not only when you fly, but also when you rent a car and drive.
+    For example; a car rental companies could expand a frequent flyer programme so that you earn miles not only when you fly, but also when you rent a car and drive.

     hotels could enhance the frequent flyer programme by offering a discounted stay in exchange for redeeming miles.